-In all chronic toxicology and clinical trials, there have been no TPE-related safety signals or formulation-related adverse events.
-The adverse events that have been detected were associated with side effects of the study drug itself and the underlying disease.
+In all chronic toxicology and clinical trials of encapsulated TPE®, there have been no TPE®-related safety signals or formulation-related adverse events 1,2.
+The only adverse events identified in clinical trials to date were associated with the side-effects of the study drug itself and the underlying disease.

 - Melmed S, al. “Safety and Efficacy of Oral Octreotide in Acromegaly: Results of a Multicenter Phase III Trial.”
 The Journal of Clinical Endocrinology & Metabolism, Volume 100, Issue 4, 1 April 2015, Pages 1699–1708, https://doi.org/10.1210/jc.2014-4113